autophagy/pycon-2025-otel-workshop/README.md

 otel_logger.level = logging.DEBUG
 ```

-This attaches the OTLP handler to root logger and creates a namespaced logger.
-It hooks the standard Python logger into OpenTelemetry and captures all logs at level `DEBUG` and above.
+This creates a namespaced logger and attaches the OTLP handler to the  `otel_logger`.
+It captures all logs at level `DEBUG` and above.

 #### ii.
 Create logs